 Their first move was from the Langford Street home to a newly built unit in Saxsons Drive in the mid 80's.
 As often happens, there is a tendency to down scale to save space or because things are no longer needed.

-My Nana further down scaled after my Pa died in early 1993 as she sought to de-clutter and then she did so again just a couple of years ago when Nana decided her health and well being would be best served by moving into a independent living unit.
+My Nana further down scaled after my Pa died in 1993 as she sought to de-clutter.
+She did so again just a couple of years ago when Nana decided her health and well being would be best served by moving into a independent living unit.
 The Saxsons Drive unit was sold.

 It wasn't until my Nana asked me, very recently, if I would like to have it that I realized the Gladstone bag remained very much in her treasured possessions and, of course, I was honoured to accept her offer.